A recipe for tasty chocolate chip cookies made completely from scratch! You asked for it and you got it. And yes they’re completely gluten free!

 (Yield: approx. 2 dozen)

 Separate the dough into 24 pieces and roll each into a ball.
-Bake the cookies on two separate sheets (12 to a sheet) in an oven preheated to 350F degrees.
-I start checking the cookies at 12 minutes and bake them until the cookies have firmed up and started to brown.
+Bake the cookies on two separate sheets (12 to a sheet) in an oven preheated to 375F degrees.
+I start checking the cookies at 12 minutes and bake them until the cookies have firmed up and started to brown (they won’t get extremely brown).
 Determining doneness is not an exact science and the time it take can depend on the vagaries of your oven.
 When the cookies are “done” to your liking, take the pan out of the oven and set it aside to cool for 1 minute.
 After that minute (and set a timer if you tend to forget this sort of thing) remove the cookies form the pan to a wire cooling rack.
 If you leave the cookies on the pan much loner than that, then they will stick.